 For many years, von Strasser focused on three types of wines; Diamond Mountain grown fruit from their own vineyards in which the blocks are hand selected for only the highest quality fruit, Single Vineyard wines and their Reserve wines which are only made in select years when these wines are of superior quality.
 When made, this wine always contained the following blend: 40% Cabernet Sauvignon, 40% Petit Verdot, and a blend of Cabernet Franc and/or Merlot for the remaining 20%.
-You won’t find any other Napa wineries with this strict of a regiment in regards to a Reserve wine.
-Their estate vineyard produced the fruit for their Cabernet Sauvignon while they also sourcec from a number of typically small area vineyards.
+You won’t find any other Napa wineries with this strict of a regiment in regard to a Reserve wine.
+Their estate vineyard produced the fruit for their Cabernet Sauvignon while they also source from a number of typically small area vineyards.

 Rudy still owns one vineyard on Diamond Mountain and has leases on several other vineyards.

-Their well appointed tasting room is located in a small metal building which was in the past was used by Calistoga Roastery, a local coffee company with a store in downtown Calistoga.
-When you enter, drive around the two story red building in the front to either of the two parking lots.
-This red building houses their office and also serves for some wine storage in it’s basement.
+Their well-appointed tasting room is located in a small metal building which was in the past was used by Calistoga Roastery, a local coffee company with a store in downtown Calistoga.
+When you enter, drive around the two-story red building in the front to either of the two parking lots.
+This red building houses their office and also serves for some wine storage in its basement.

 The property is located right next to the “greenway” which contains a bike path that connects to the town of Calistoga and the Solage Resort – which is ideal as Solage includes free use of bicycles with each room.
 Their property also backs right up to the Sunburst Hotel.

 von Strasser maintains a side room next to their tasting counter for private wine and food pairings as well as for larger groups.
-The tasting room closes at 430pm each day but can be reserved for after hour special appointments on a case by case basis.
+The tasting room closes at 430pm each day but can be reserved for after hour special appointments on a case-by-case basis.

 They are a “kid and dog friendly tasting room”.
 Picnic tables are located immediately outside the tasting room – this makes for a nice spot to enjoy a relaxing lunch while under the shade of the nearby trees.
 Since the winery is located right next to the tasting room – during harvest you can often see the operations in action.

 Note the old green wagon that sits next to the parking lot.
-This was an original piece of equipment used in the nearby Oat Hill Mine (the mine was built in 1876 and ran off and on until the mine finally closed in the 1980’s).
+This was an original piece of equipment used in the nearby Oat Hill Mine (the mine was built in 1876 and ran off and on until the mine finally closed in the 1980s).
 This was a mine of cinnabar (mercury).
-Today the Oat Hill Mine Trailhead is about a 5 minute walk from their tasting room.
+Today the Oat Hill Mine Trailhead is about a 5-minute walk from their tasting room.